U.S. stops short of branding Vietnam, Switzerland, Taiwan currency manipulators

 In the first semi-annual foreign exchange report issued by Treasury Secretary Janet Yellen, the Treasury said it will commence “enhanced engagement” with Taiwan and continue such talks with Vietnam and Switzerland after the Trump administration labeled the latter two as currency manipulators in December.

-Despite this finding, Treasury said there is insufficient evidence under an earlier 1988 law to conclude that Vietnam, Switzerland, or Taiwan are manipulating their exchange rates to gain a trade advantage or prevent balance of payments adjustments.
+Despite the finding, it found insufficient evidence under an earlier 1988 law to conclude that Vietnam, Switzerland or Taiwan are manipulating exchange rates to gain a trade advantage or prevent balance of payments adjustments.

 “For calendar year 2020, we have not made a finding regarding the manipulation designation,” a Treasury official told reporters, adding: “We don’t view this as a mixed message.”

-The move takes some pressure off of Switzerland and Vietnam by lifting the manipulator designation at least for the next six months.
+The move takes some pressure off Switzerland and Vietnam by lifting the manipulator designation for at least six months.

-The Swiss National Bank denied that it manipulates the Swiss franc and said the report will not alter its monetary policy.

-An official with Taiwan’s central bank said the U.S. decision against applying the manipulator label showed that there was continued good communication between Taipei and Washington on the issue and that U.S. authorities understood Taiwan’s “special situation.”
+An official at Taiwan’s central bank said the U.S. decision against applying the manipulator label showed continued good communication between Taipei and Washington on the issue and that U.S. authorities understood Taiwan’s “special situation.”

-Taiwan’s tech-focused exports to the United States, including laptop computers and semiconductors, soared in 2020 due to the work-from-home boom sparked by the coronavirus pandemic.
+Taiwan’s tech-focused exports to the United States, including laptops and semiconductors, soared in 2020 due to the work-from-home boom sparked by the coronavirus pandemic.

 A Treasury official said it was possible for countries to meet the tests under the “mechanical” 2015 law and not be manipulating their currency to boost exports.

-He said the report’s findings took into account the massive trade and capital flow distortions of the pandemic and the fiscal and monetary policy choices governments took to respond to it.
+He said the report’s findings took into account the massive trade and capital flow distortions of the pandemic and the fiscal and monetary policy choices governments took in response.

 “Treasury is working tirelessly to address efforts by foreign economies to artificially manipulate their currency values that put American workers at an unfair disadvantage,” Yellen said in a statement.

-The enhanced engagement includes formal talks to urge Vietnam, Switzerland and Taiwan to develop plans with specific actions to address underlying causes of currency undervaluation and external imbalances, Treasury said in a statement.
+The enhanced engagement includes formal talks to urge Vietnam, Switzerland and Taiwan to develop plans with specific actions to address underlying causes of currency undervaluation and external imbalances, the Treasury said.

-The talks also will help Treasury determine the reasons for the three trading partners to make substantial currency market interventions.
+The talks will also help the Treasury determine the reasons for the three trading partners to make substantial currency market interventions.

 MEXICO, IRELAND MONITORED

-Treasury said it found that 11 economies warrant placement on Treasury’s “Monitoring List” of major trading partners that merit close attention to their currency practices: China, Japan, South Korea, Germany, Ireland, Italy, India, Malaysia, Singapore, Thailand, and Mexico.
+It also said it found 11 economies warrant placement on its “Monitoring List” of major trading partners that merit close attention to their currency practices: China, Japan, South Korea, Germany, Ireland, Italy, India, Malaysia, Singapore, Thailand, and Mexico.
 All except Ireland and Mexico were included in the December 2020 report to Congress.

 Reaction in the foreign exchange market was muted, with the Swiss franc modestly stronger and the Mexican peso only slightly weaker.